 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Harwich is worth considering.

 Harwich is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Harwich in 2010 was $38,555, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $154,220 for a family of four.
+The per capita income in Harwich in 2010 was $39,635, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $158,540 for a family of four.
 However, Harwich contains both very wealthy and poor people as well.

 The people who call Harwich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harwich residents report their race to be White, followed by Asian.
 Important ancestries of people in Harwich include English, Italian, German, and Polish.

 The most common language spoken in Harwich is English.
 Other important languages spoken here include Spanish and Gujarathi.